Louise has lived with persistent pain almost all of her life.

 Taking the maximum dose of opioids, I was referred to the Pain Service where I met a wonderful clinical nurse specialist.

+She talked to me about the possibility of reducing my opioids and over several appointments taught me some strategies to cope with my flare-ups of pain.
 I took my wife to all of my appointments because my brain fog was so bad.
 It meant I had the support I needed at home.
 There is no way I could have started the journey to be opioid free without her help.

 During this time, I was admitted twice to hospital for opioid-induced impaction (extreme constipation) and surgical intervention – a common occurrence for people on opioids.
 This horrified me, especially as I was taking Macrogol sachets twice a day to prevent this.